jvntra/Predicting_Global_Health_Outcomes/readme.md

 1.)
 Data:
 The data-set containts information on life expectancy and other factors for 193 countries has been prepared from the WHO data repository website with corresponding economic data sourced from United Nations data.

 2.)
-Data Cleaning process and Preliminary Data Exploration notebook
+Data Cleaning process and Preliminary Data Exploration notebook: 'prelim_data_exploration.ipynb'

 3.)
-Final notebook: compilation of results.
+Final notebook: 'GlobalHealthOutcomes_final.ipynb' compilation of results.